 Pre-Conference Workshop

-NDIRA, a collaboration between IPUMS and the University of Minnesota Life Course Center, will be accepting applications for the workshop component of the 2024 Data-Intensive Research Conference.
-The workshop will be held July 29-30, 2024 at the University of Minnesota in Minneapolis.
+The IPUMS Big Microdata Network and NDIRA, a collaboration between IPUMS and the University of Minnesota Life Course Center, are accepting applications for the workshop component of the 2025 Data-Intensive Research Conference.
+The workshop will be held August 4-5, 2025 at the University of Minnesota in Minneapolis.
 This will be an in-person workshop; some components of the subsequent conference will allow for virtual participation.

 Instructions for Applying

-Applications are open through Wednesday, April 24, 2024.
-Applicants should be prepared to submit a brief statement about their professional background, interest in attending the workshop, and how attending the workshop will further their research or professional development.
+Applications will open on Wednesday, January 15, 2025 and stay open through Tuesday, April 15, 2025.
+Applicants should be prepared to submit brief statements about their professional background, their current research agenda and its relevance to the workshop topic, and how attending the workshop will further their research or professional development.

 Workshop space is limited to 35 participants.

 We will offer travel support for some participants selected to attend the workshop and conference.
-Travel support recipients will receive reimbursement for some or all of the following expenses: domestic airfare, ground travel, lodging, and meals.
-Funding will be awarded with consideration for NDIRA’s emphasis on increasing diversity in aging research with specific attention to supporting early career scholars, scholars from systemically excluded groups, and researchers outside of R1 institutions.
+Travel support recipients will receive reimbursement for some or all of the following expenses: domestic airfare, ground travel, and lodging.
+Our external research networks place emphasis on increasing diversity in social science research with specific attention to supporting early career scholars, scholars from systemically excluded groups, and researchers outside of R1 institutions; funding will be awarded with consideration for these criteria.

 Support for this workshop is provided by NDIRA & IPUMS.